whosmatt/uvmod/README.md

 Also __refer to the helper functions and documentation in__ [modframework.js](js/modframework.js).

 The supported format for binary data is in the format of a hex string __without separators__.
 You can use find and replace to remove all `\x` from a regular hex string or directly export the correct format from a bytes object in python using `print(''.join('%02x'%i for i in BYTES_OBJECT))`.

+## **Comming soon**
+offline universal firmware versions patcher based on search and replace pattern to change with precission the functions of these patches on all firmware versions and upcomming versions.